syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-sections.md

 ## Remove all sections

-The following code snippet explains how to remove section collection from an existing PowerPoint presentation.
+The following code example demonstrates how to remove section collection from an existing PowerPoint presentation.

 {% tabs %}